VIP-SMUR/25Sp-EnergyInBuildings/README.md

 Given a GeoJSON file, the application calculates various building features, including height, shape (e.g., L-shaped, H-shaped), number of stories, building type (residential, commercial, etc.), energy code classification, HVAC category, roof area, rotation, wall area, and window area.
 These extracted features are then fed into a machine learning model, as described here.

+## Deployment

+It is currently deployed at: https://energymap.vercel.app/

+We used two web deployment services: Vercel and Render.
+For the frontend, we used [Vercel](https://vercel.com), and for the backend we used [Render](https://render.com/)

+### Render Settings
+It's deployed as a Web Service with the following settings:

+1. Service as **Web Service**
+2. Root Directory set as `/energymap/flask-api/ `

+3. Build Command set as `pip install -r requirements.txt`
+4. Start Command as `python app.py`
 ## Repository Structure
 ```
 energy map